ggowan/easy-nmc/README.md

 3. Update app.yaml.
 For URLs that don't have the year in the URL itself, but refer to a file within a directory having a year, just increment the year of the directory.
 For URLs that actually have the year in the URL itself, you'll want to make a copy of the URL entry for the new year rather than changing the existing one.
 That way existing links continue to work.
 4. Within the directory for next year, make the following changes:

      a.
-Do a find-and-replace-in-files within the new directory of the current year with the next year.
-Visual Studio Code has a convenient way of doing this if you right-click on the directory.
+Do a find-and-replace-in-files of the current year with next year (**only** affecting files within next year's directory).
+Visual Studio Code has a convenient way of doing this if you right-click on next year's directory.
 This should hit a bunch of href paths containing the year as well as the shared.FOR_YEAR variable in shared.js.

      b.
 Update the "Changes Since Last Year" section in data-form.html with whatever changes have occurred.